MFA in Writing Resources

 Students who have received a Marginal Pass for the term or are carrying an Incomplete or are on Academic Probation are no longer considered in Good Academic Standing and will be allowed only one subsequent term to get back in good standing.

-If a student withdraws from the Seminars during the correspondence term, a letter of withdrawal (an email) must be submitted to writing@bennington.edu with a copy to the Director.
+If a student withdraws from the Seminars during the correspondence term, a letter of withdrawal (an email) must be submitted to writing@bennington.edu with a copy to the Executive Director and Director.
+In cases of medical emergency, a doctor's note may be provided with the request for withdrawal.
+Students in good academic standing at the time of the withdrawal are encouraged to reapply.

 Note: A student who withdraws from the Seminars any time before degree completion will be assessed fees according to the schedule in effect and published by the Business Office at the time of withdrawal.
+If they have been awarded a scholarship, they will forfeit that award.
 (See “Withdrawal” and “Refund” sections.)

-Students cannot change teachers once the term has begun.
+Students cannot change teachers once the teacher assignment has been made.

 Thesis Guidelines